See Also

-Sometimes when you stand up too quickly you may experience a feeling of lightheadedness.
-It feels as if you might faint or pass out.
-The medical term for it is “presyncope,” which is pronounced pree-sink-oh-pee.
-It refers to feeling faint without actually passing out.
-Usually it is caused by temporary low blood pressure—that means less blood is going to your head.
-It may feel as if you will lose your balance upon standing.
+Sometimes when you stand up too quickly, you may experience a feeling of lightheadedness.
+It may feel as if you might faint or pass out, like a bit of dizziness.
+The medical term for this is “presyncope,” which is pronounced pree-sink-oh-pee.1 It refers to feeling faint without actually passing out.

-Triggers are often the same as those that cause migraines, such as:
+Triggers of dizziness are often the same as those that trigger a migraine attack, such as:

 - Smells